-Our hike of Saturday 11 May 2019 takes place on Madari mountain and goes round in a majestic Grand Circle of 13 km.
-This hike is rated 3+ (very difficult), and is expected to take up to 6 hours (incl. stops).
+Our hike of Saturday 11 May 2019 takes place on Madari mountain and goes round in a majestic Grand Circle of over 13 km.
+This hike is rated 3+ (very difficult), and is expected to take over 5 hours (incl. stops).
 The hike involves significant elevation changes; we start at close to 1600 m (near the Watch Tower), go down to 1335 m (at Doxa si o Theos), then further down to 1150 m (at Moutti tis Horas), then we climb to 1260 m (at Selladi Karamanli), before the final stretch which is the most demanding, to take us back up to 1600 m.

 To compensate for the effort, the Grand Circle offers plenty of delights: dense forest of golden oak (endemic species), pine trees, junipers, cedars and other conifers, rich variety of bushes and wild flowers; the beautiful paeonies (with some luck bearing flowers), a rare sight on the trails in Cyprus; unforgettable views and so on.